wmcbrine/PDCurses/sdl2/README.md

 - The makefile recognizes the optional PDCURSES_SRCDIR environment variable, and the option "DEBUG=Y", as with the console ports.
-  "WIDE=Y" builds a version that not only uses 16-bit Unicode characters, but depends on the SDL_ttf library, instead of using simple bitmap fonts.
+  "WIDE=Y" builds a version that not only uses 16-bit Unicode characters, but depends on the SDL2_ttf library, instead of using simple bitmap fonts.
 "UTF8=Y" makes PDCurses ignore the system locale, and treat all narrow-character strings as UTF-8; this option has no effect unless WIDE=Y is also set.